The Moon on a Rainy Night

 The Moon on a Rainy Night (雨夜の月, Amayo no Tsuki) is a Japanese manga series written and illustrated by Kuzushiro.
-It began serialization on Kodansha's Comic Days manga website in June 2021.
-It has been collected in ten tankōbon volumes as of September 2025.
-An anime television series adaptation has been announced.
+It began serialization on Kodansha's Comic Days manga website in June 2021 and has been collected in twelve tankōbon volumes.
+The series follows Saki, a cheerful first-year high school student, as she gradually bonds with Kanon, a classmate who has hearing loss and is reluctant to approach others.
+An anime television series adaptation produced by CompTown is set to premiere in 2027.